linode/docs/docs/web-servers/lamp/install-lamp-stack-on-ubuntu-16-04.md

  - '[PHP Documentation](http://www.php.net/docs.php)'
 ---

-A LAMP (Linux, Apache, MySQL, PHP) stack is a common web stack used for hosting web content.
+A LAMP (Linux, Apache, MySQL, PHP) stack is a common, free, and open-source web stack used for hosting web content in a Linux environment.
+Many consider it the platform of choice on which to develop and deploy high-performance web apps.

 This guide shows how to install and test a LAMP stack on Ubuntu 16.04 (LTS).

 ![Install LAMP on Ubuntu 16.04](/docs/assets/install-lamp-on-ubuntu-1604.png "Install LAMP on Ubuntu 16.04")